Zaptros/Python-System-Monitor/README.md

-# Worse-task-manager
+# Python System Monitor
-A web application that shows system resources being used.
+A web application that shows system resources being used using `psutil` and `flask` for the web application.

 ## Setup and Running
 Prerequisits: